julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Therefore, clearly, automation doesn't lead to lower respect for human life (as measured by the number of homicides).

 ## Automation leads to higher employee well being

+In theory, automation should lead to higher employee well being because automation gives us more time to do what we want to do.

+In practice, automation leads to lower employee well being because automation takes car of easier tasks and leaves us the harder tasks.

 The claim that automation leads to higher employee well being is very easy to debunk.